Virginia-Nyawira/Hello-meal/README.md

 # hello_meal

-A  Flutter project, an eccomerce food app UI to oder meals online
+A  Flutter project, an eccomerce food app to oder meals and have them delivered to your address (Work in progress)

 ## Getting Started